 Even as we’re coming out of lockdown, the impact of COVID-19 will be felt for many months to come.
 For sales managers, this means they must find ways to adapt and overcome the challenges the pandemic has provoked.

-Back in March, you might have even thought about throwing your sales development strategy and sales playbook out of the window and starting from scratch.
+Back in March, you might have even thought about throwing your sales prospecting strategy and sales playbook out of the window and starting from scratch.
 However, while it’s true that your sales strategy might need an update, the key to improving prospecting during COVID and its aftermath is by pivoting your strategy, not abandoning it.

 Here at Bloobirds, we’re committed to the Smart Sales Development philosophy.
 In real terms, this means that while the COVID-19 crisis is still here, sales managers need to do four things to enable them to survive and thrive through unprecedented times and beyond:

 Don’t stop prospecting just because of the changing times.
-In this prospecting guide, we’ll go through how sales managers can utilize their SDRs’ skills in different ways, update their messaging, re-evaluate their sales tech stacks, and find their niche market using real-time data.
+In this sales prospecting strategy guide, we’ll go through how sales managers can utilize their SDRs’ skills in different ways, update their messaging, re-evaluate their sales tech stacks, and find their niche market using real-time data.